 At Cassiobury Court, we understand that the physical side of the rehabilitation programmes can have some difficult side effects.
 This is why during drug detox our clients will have 24/7 access to medical professionals who can provide the medical supervision that is required during a drug detox.

-Easing The Pain Of Detoxification
+Easing The Pain Of Drug Detox

-Since our clients may well experience uncomfortable and even painful physical symptoms during the drug detoxification phase of rehabilitation, a range of prescription drugs may be prescribed to our clients in order to ease the symptoms to a bearable level.
+Since our clients may well experience uncomfortable and even painful physical withdrawal symptoms during the drug detox phase of rehabilitation, a range of prescription drugs may be prescribed to our clients in order to ease the symptoms to a bearable level.
 For instance, clients who are addicted to heroin may be offered opioid drugs such as methadone to ease cravings.
 In severe cases clients may be sedated.
 Opioid antagonists such as Revia or Depade may also be offered.

 If you would like to find out more about drug detox then we would advise getting in touch with our admissions them who can answer any questions you may have, whether its regarding detoxification or rehabilitation we have the required expertise to answer any question you may have about anything related to addiction treatment.
 You can call us now on 01923 369 161 and start planning your journey now.

-How Long Does Detoxification Last For?
+How Long Does Drug Detox Last For?

 While experiencing drug or alcohol withdrawal symptoms, you can experience different side effects that can be difficult to foresee.
 This is why the length of a drug detox can be longer for some individuals as some can find the withdrawal symptoms to be harder to overcome than others, this is not something to worry about as we are here to help as much as we can and we will make sure you are not alone on this journey by being with you every step of the way.